bsvwasm/mnemonic/readme.md

 - Hex entropy
 - Uint8Array
 - Binary
-- Bip39 Array (Uint8Array of mnemonic seed + optional passphrase)
+- Bip39 Array (Uint8Array object with key and salt for PBKDF derivation)

 ## Why not just package this into BSV WASM?